How to get pregnant with PCOS (polycystic ovary syndrome)

 How to get pregnant with PCOS naturally

-When you are diagnosed with PCOS (polycystic ovary syndrome) you will have probably been told that it will be a challenge for you to get pregnant in the future.
+When you are diagnosed with PCOS (polycystic ovary syndrome), you may have been told that it could be challenging for you to get pregnant in the future.
 However, rest assured that having PCOS is not an absolute barrier to conceiving naturally.
 Most women with PCOS will be able to get pregnant with positive lifestyle changes and non-invasive support.

 Losing weight to trigger ovulation

-Not all women who have PCOS are overweight, but most women with PCOS find that their periods will stop when they become overweight and ovulation will also become irregular.
+Not all women who have PCOS are overweight, but most women with PCOS find that their periods will stop when they gain weight and ovulation will also become irregular.

 PCOS can make it more difficult for the body to use the hormone insulin, which normally helps convert sugars and starches from foods into energy.